lacoperon/greedy_paths/README.md

 your command line client of choice.
 The data outputted from each run is put into the `data_output` folder in csv format.

-To open the analysis of data from each run, open up `DataAnalysisJupyter.ipynb`, by typing in `jupyter notebook DataAnalysisJupyter.ipynb`.
+To open the analysis of data from each run, open up the notebook with the data analysis code by typing in `jupyter notebook DataAnalysisJupyter.ipynb`.

-Note that the Jupyter Notebook is written in R, which is not available as a default language for Jupyter.
-In an ideal world, I would have setup the project to automatically install this for new users, or I would have a Docker environment that I could provide in the GitHub with Jupyter with R integration already installed.

-I didn't bother (because I'm, thus far, the only one actually running this code).

 ---